 OBJECTIVE To reduce negative impacts on water quality resulting from road construction.
 INDICATOR Number of road construction and stream crossing incidents (new and upgrades) according to company guidelines.
-TARGET VARIANCE To have zero non-conformance incidents.
-VARIANCE None allowed 2017 Update In 2017, there was one incident related to road construction and stream crossings.
+TARGET To have zero VARIANCE zero non-conformance incidents.
+None allowed 2018 Update , buncher crossed the orange and black wide watercourse.
+The PHP contractor additional ribbons to prevent machines achine operators were made of aware of d was removed from the stream.
+A